Conflict of Interest

 The claim that a conflict of interest exists is based on common experience and social science research.
 Both experience and research indicate that under certain conditions there is a risk that professional judgment may be influenced more by secondary interests than by primary interests.
 Some of these elements of a conflict of interest refer to degrees or quantities e.
 What counts as undue is a matter of judgment and depends on the context.
 It is not a numerical probability but a judgment in a particular situation about whether a risk is undue or inappropriate.

-go to site Appendix C offers perspectives on conflicts of interest in other professions.
+Appendix C offers perspectives on conflicts of interest in other professions.
 Conflicts of interest should be distinguished from other closely related conflicts.
 Not all conflicts in medicine are conflicts between a primary and a secondary interest.
 A conflict of obligation arises when an individual or institution has duties that require different actions but only one of these actions can be taken in the given circumstance.